ARM-software/arm-trusted-firmware/contributing.rst

 -  Make commits of logical units.
 See these general `Git guidelines`_ for contributing to a project.
--  Follow the `Linux coding style`_; this style is enforced for the ARM Trusted Firmware project (style errors only, not warnings).
+-  Follow the `Linux coding style`_; this style is enforced for the TF-A project (style errors only, not warnings).

    -  Use the checkpatch.pl script provided with the Linux source tree.
 A Makefile target is provided for convenience (see section 2 in the